IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 d.
 Version conflict check  (preprocess.R)
 -----------------------------------------

-One of the R files in the distribution, ``rook/preprocess/preprocess.R`` is used by both TwoRavens and Dataverse.
+One of the R files in the TwoRavens distribution, ``rook/preprocess/preprocess.R`` is used by both TwoRavens and Dataverse.
 Dataverse application maintains its own copy of the file, ``<DOMAIN DIRECTORY>/applications/dataverse-<VERSION>/WEB-INF/classes/edu/harvard/iq/dataverse/rserve/scripts/preprocess.R``.
 (Why not share the file from the same location?
 Because the two applications can potentially be installed on 2 different servers).